 - Make sure that all shelves and storage cupboards and refrigerators where food is stored are cleaned and disinfected.

 - All crockery, pots and pans should be thoroughly washed with very hot soapy water before using.
 If any of these are badly chipped or damaged do not use.

 - Ensure the water taps are cleaned and disinfected before using them for the first time

 - Take particular care in preparing food; always wash your hands before starting.

 - If you follow the basic advice above you should not experience any additional health problems.
 However, if you are concerned visit your Doctor.

-- While in the property floorboards, wall's etc will continue to dry out.
+- While in the property floorboards and walls will continue to dry out.
 Any loose material and dust resulting from this should be vacuumed up on a regular basis.